Ergodic Decomposition of Dirichlet Forms via Direct Integrals and Applications: Ergodic decomposition

-\begin{rem} Other examples are given by~\cite[Thm.~3.7]{AlbKonRoe97} and~\cite{AlbRoe90}, both concerned with strongly local Dirichlet forms on locally convex topological vector spaces, and by~\cite{LzDS17+}, concerned with a particular quasi-regular Dirichlet form on the space of probability measures over a closed Riemannian manifold. \end{rem}
+\begin{remark} Other examples are given by~\cite[Thm.~3.7]{AlbKonRoe97} and~\cite{AlbRoe90}, both concerned with strongly local Dirichlet forms on locally convex topological vector spaces, and by~\cite{LzDS17+}, concerned with a particular quasi-regular Dirichlet form on the space of probability measures over a closed Riemannian manifold. \end{remark}